malerba118/react-handoff/README.md

 ## How does it work?
 This app works similar to the way that theme providers work.
-By centralizing prop defaults and overrides in a json file and providing them across the app, we can allow components to consume the values they need from the configuration.
+By centralizing prop defaults and overrides in a json file and providing them across the app, we can allow components to consume the values they need from the configuration via designated keys.
 In this demo, `controls.json` contains all of the values configured via the visual editor.

 To set up the code, we first need to call `init`, passing in our defaults and an indication of the environment we're running in (because we don't want editor functionality to show up in prod).